mohd-Bilal-exe/verbi.AI/README.md

 ## Features

 - **AI Chat**: Seamless AI-powered chat functionality.
-- **AI Grammatical Checks**: Accurate grammatical corrections and suggestions.
+- **AI Grammatical Check**: Accurate grammatical corrections and suggestions using AI.
-- **AI Translation with Custom Prompts**: Customizable AI translation for various languages.
+- **AI Translation with Custom Prompts**: Customizable AI translation allowing prompts such as "do not change the tone of the sentence."
-- **Beautiful UI**: Stylish and responsive design with smooth animations.
+- **Beautifully Animated UI**: Stylish and responsive design with smooth animations.

 ## Installation